ember-learn/super-rentals-tutorial/src/chapters/14-provider-components.md

 });
 ```

-* Finally, we can put all of these together by changing our index template to using our new `<Rentals>` component.
+Alright, now we just need to actually make everything link together and use our new component in the index template where we started this whole refactor!
+Let's render our `<Rentals>` component in our `index.hbs` template.

 ```run:file:patch lang=handlebars cwd=super-rentals filename=app/templates/index.hbs
 @@ -6,13 +6,2 @@